VETERAN-OWNED BUSINESS

 Inspect and seal your greenhouse

-This preventative measure is one of the most cost-effective ways to retain heat, as it stops warm air from escaping and cold air from entering.
-It’s a task that requires some attention to detail, but the payoff is a snugger, warmer space for your plants without the constant hum of a heater.
+This simple preventative measure is one of the most cost-effective ways to retain heat, as it stops warm air from escaping and cold air from entering.
+It’s a task that requires some attention to detail, but the payoff is a snugger, warmer space for your precious plants without the constant hum of a heater.

 After sealing the obvious leaks, consider adding weather stripping around doors and windows.
 These areas are often overlooked, yet they can be significant culprits in heat loss.
 By ensuring these parts of your greenhouse are tightly sealed, you’re taking another step towards an energy-efficient winter haven for your greenery.